By JUSTIN HU

 There are certainly few teenagers in Aotearoa who can tell a story of skipping school just to hear a politician speak.
 Likely none of those few would have that politician be the 75-year-old leader of New Zealand First, Winston Peters.

 But there is an exception and his name is Jay McLaren-Harris. — the now chairperson of Young NZ First.
-McLaren-Harris, who is now 21, is quick to retort he only in Year 11 with parental approval and at lunch.
+McLaren-Harris, who is now 21, is quick to retort he only did so in Year 11 with parental approval and during lunch.

 I had a chat with McLaren-Harris over Zoom last week as NZ First’s campaign shifted into high gear for the last stretch before election day.